julien-sarik/axon/README.md

 The `CommandHandlerInterceptor` annotation let's you define a handler interceptor on an aggregate's method.
 ##### exception handler
 Methods annotated with `ExceptionHandler` will only handle exceptions thrown from message handling functions in the same class.
-### Event processors
-Event processors allow to configure how events will be dispatch to event handlers.
-There are two types of event processors:
-- Subscribing processors: they are called by the thread publishing the event
-- Tracking processors: they pull image from the event store An event processor logical instance is identified by its name.
-#### Tracking processors
-##### Token store
-Tracking event processors need a token store to store the progress of the event processing.
-Each message received by an event processor is tied to a token.
-Default token store is in memory.
-Using an in memory token store will replay all events on restart.
-##### parallelism for tracking processors
-The parallelism within a tracking processor is controlled by the number of segments that divides the processors.
-##### Sequencing policy
-Tracking processors have a sequencing policy to control the order in which events are processed.
-By default Axon uses `SequentialPerAggregatePolicy` which make sure that events published by the same aggregate are consumed sequentially.
-##### Multi-node processing
-Two processor instances with the same name will compose the same logical processor.
-Those processors will compete for processing events.
-A claim mechanism is used to prevent an event to be processed twice.
-##### Replay
-Axon allows to replay all past events (for instance to build a new view).
-To trigger a replay of events the `resetTokens()` method must be called on the `TrackingEventProcessor`.
-To control the replay of the events Axon provides:
-- `AllowReplay` and `DisallowReplay` annotation to control what are the event handler to call when events are replayed.
 ###  command dispatcher
 Each command is always sent to exactly one command handler.
 If no command handler is available for the dispatched command, a NoHandlerForCommandException exception is thrown by the command dispatcher.
 There are two kind of command dispatcher available as two interfaces